-[jpshare]Today, banks have lobbyists and economists to convince the central banks to create money.
-In 1786, no such niceties existed and a New Hampshire farmer, Moses French, tired of New Hampshire’s economic mess, became leader of a small army determined to force the government to adopt an easy money policy.
+Today, banks have lobbyists and economists to convince the central banks to create money.
+In 1786, no such niceties existed.
+That created an economic mess in New Hampshire, where farmers and tradesmen could not get credit.
+So a New Hampshire farmer, Moses French, led a small army determined to force the government to adopt an easy money policy.